Dubai: Economy

 Historically, Dubai and its twin across Dubai Creek, Deira (independent of Dubai City at that time), were important ports of call for Western manufacturers.
 Most of the new city's banking and financial centres were headquartered in the port area.
 Dubai maintained its importance as a trade route through the 1970s and 1980s.
 Dubai has a free trade in gold and, until the 1990s, was the hub of a "brisk smuggling trade" of gold ingots to India, where gold import was restricted.
-Dubai's Jebel Ali port, constructed in the 1970s, has the largest man-made harbour in the world and was ranked seventh globally for the volume of container traffic it supports.
+Dubai's Jebel Ali port, constructed in the 1970s, has the largest human-made harbour in the world and was ranked seventh globally for the volume of container traffic it supports.
 Dubai is also a hub for service industries such as information technology and finance, with industry-specific free zones throughout the city.
-Dubai Internet City, combined with Dubai Media City as part of TECOM (Dubai Technology, Electronic Commerce and Media Free Zone Authority), is one such enclave, whose members include IT firms such as Hewlett Packard Enterprise, HP Inc., Halliburton, Google, EMC Corporation, Oracle Corporation, Microsoft, Dell and IBM, and media organisations such as MBC, CNN, BBC, Reuters, Sky News and AP.
-Various programmes, resources and value-added services support the growth of startups in Dubai and help them connect to new business opportunities.
+Dubai Internet City, combined with Dubai Media City as part of TECOM (Dubai Technology, Electronic Commerce and Media Free Zone Authority), is one such enclave, whose members include IT firms such as Hewlett Packard Enterprise, HP Inc., Halliburton, Google, EMC Corporation, Oracle Corporation, Microsoft, Dell, and IBM, and media organisations such as MBC, CNN, BBC, Reuters, Sky News, and AP.
+Various programmes, resources, and value-added services support the growth of startups in Dubai and help them connect to new business opportunities.

-The Dubai Financial Market (DFM) was established in March 2000 as a secondary market for trading securities and bonds, both local and foreign.
-As of the fourth quarter 2006, its trading volume stood at about 400 billion shares, worth $95 billion in total.
+The Dubai Financial Market (DFM) was established in 2000 as a secondary market for trading securities and bonds, both local and foreign.
+As of the fourth quarter of 2006, its trading volume stood at about 400 billion shares, worth $95 billion in total.
 The DFM had a market capitalisation of about $87 billion.
-The other Dubai-based stock exchange is NASDAQ Dubai, which is the international stock exchange in the Middle East.
+The other Dubai-based stock exchange is NASDAQ Dubai, the Middle East's international stock exchange.
 It enables a range of companies, including UAE and regional small and medium-sized enterprises, to trade on an exchange with an international brand name, with access by both regional and international investors.

 DMCC (Dubai Multi Commodities Centre) was established in 2002.
-It's the world's fastest-growing free zone and been nominated as "Global Free Zone of the Year 2016" by The Financial Times Magazine.
+It is the world's fastest-growing free zone and has been nominated as "Global Free Zone of the Year 2016" by The Financial Times Magazine.

 Dubai is also known as the City of Gold because a major part of the economy is based on gold trades, with Dubai's total gold trading volumes in H1 2011 reaching 580 tonnes, with an average price of US$1,455 per troy ounce.